FAQs

 6. The tickets will then be sent directly to the Supporter either as a Mobile Ticket, a PDF, or mailed as a Paper Ticket.

-• We take cash, Venmo, PayPal, and Cash App.
+• We take cash, Venmo, PayPal, Cash App, Zelle, and credit card.

 • Although some of our members support NYCFC, we as a club only support Manchester City.